gregnordin/notes_to_self/finite_element_method/firedrake_stuff/notes-firedrake.md

 firedrake:WARNING OMP_NUM_THREADS is not set or is set to a value greater than 1, we suggest setting OMP_NUM_THREADS=1 to improve performance
 ```

+### Try Patrick Ferrell Examples

+Try examples from [Patrick Ferrel's icerm2024 lectures](https://github.com/pefarrell/icerm2024/tree/main) in a jupyter notebook.
+They work for the most part.
+The main exception is whenever `NetgenHierarchy()` is used.
+Example code includes an argument, `order=XX`, but the function signature requires `flag=YY`.
+I have not gotten the latter to work.